Index

 Source: NHS England and Office for National Statistics

-There were 100 Hull residents who died prematurely from respiratory disease who had contact with secondary mental health services in the five years preceding death whose deaths were registered during the three years 2020 to 2022.
+There were 115 Hull residents who died prematurely from respiratory disease who had contact with secondary mental health services in the five years preceding death whose deaths were registered during the three years 2021 to 2023.
+There were 342 premature respiratory disease deaths in total (all of them would have been among those aged 18-74 years) so around one-third ad been in contact with secondary mental health services in the five years prior to death.

 Compared with benchmark